AndreasScharf/python-anopi/README.md

 ## Usage
 ### Read analog input current loop e.g. (4 - 20mA)
-This code example is for the usage of a current loop sensor.
+This code example is for the usage of a current loop sensor. \nThe sensor offset can range from 0-3.
 ```
 from python_anopi import AnoPi